 Some people have been seeing even higher offers via referrals from friends and family, and the options vary depending on where you look.
 So you’ll want to do a little research to make sure you’re getting the best offer available before you apply.

-Also on the travel luxury side, the Amex Business Platinum gives you automatic Gold elite status with both Hilton and Marriott.
+Also on the travel luxury side, the Amex Platinum gives you automatic Gold elite status with both Hilton and Marriott.
 Mid-tier status at these two brands can be quite significant, as you can receive perks such as free upgrades, late checkout and complimentary breakfast at participating properties.
 If you travel often, but not enough to earn status the hard way, this can definitely pay off.

-As with many other American Express credit cards, you’ll also receive extended warranty, purchase protection, trip cancellation and interruption insurance, trip delay insurance, car rental loss and damage insurance and now even cell phone insurance.
+As with many other American Express cards, you’ll also get extended warranty, purchase protection, trip cancellation and interruption insurance, trip delay insurance, car rental loss and damage insurance and now even cell phone insurance.
 Using a credit card with baked-in insurance like this one can help you out and save you money in the unfortunate event of damage/loss or travel issues.

 Also, remember that business credit cards are not solely for large corporations.
 Mom-and-pop shops, small startups and even side jobs are often eligible for business credit cards as well.
 You might not even realize you already have a business when in fact you do.
 Selling products through eBay, being a ride-share driver or buying and selling real estate all may be activities that categorize you as a sole proprietor.

-If you fall into this bucket, you can legitimately apply for the Amex Business Platinum card — or most other business cards — using your social security number instead of an Employer Identification Number.
+If you fall into this bucket, you can legitimately apply for the Amex Business Platinum — or most other business cards — using your social security number instead of an Employer Identification Number.
 Even if you’re just getting started in your new side hustle, you can apply as well — just be honest about your business and personal income on the application.